-The asset under management of a fund is impacted by the prevailing market situations.
+The prevailing market situation affects the asset under management of mutual funds.
 If the market is on the rise, the returns will increase and when the market is falling down, it incurs losses.
 With the increase and decrease in the market, the asset value also increases and decreases.

 The change in the asset value demotes to the change in the asset under management of the management companies.
 This also determines the mutual fund fee.
 Lesser value generally means lower costs.

 Let us understand this with the help of an example: